* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze pho?

-You can’t freeze pho noodles, because they’ll become very mushy when you thaw them.
-But you can freeze the pho broth.
+You can’t freeze pho noodles, because they’ll become mushy when you thaw them, but you can freeze the pho broth.
 Portion the broth out and put each portion into a heavy-duty freezer bag.
 Freeze the broth for up to 6 months.

 It’s a little fiddly, but bags are better than containers because you can lay them flat in the freezer and save loads of space.